heremaps/gluecodium/examples/README.md

 The project is structured as follows:

     .
-    ├── platforms           Example apps using transpiled sources and functional tests │   ├── android         Android related projects
+    ├── platforms           Example apps using generated sources and functional tests │   ├── android         Android related projects
     │   │   ├── app         Android example app
     │   │   └── test        Functional tests for generated Android library